The moment AI finishes your app

 The Vercel shortcut

-global CDN included.
+internet, HTTPS included, global CDN included.

 The security gap every vibe coder hits

-Your app almost certainly reads environment variables from a .env
+Your app almost certainly reads environment variables from a

-file: STRIPE_KEY=sk_live_..., OPENAI_API_KEY=sk-...,
+.env file: STRIPE_KEY=sk_live_..., OPENAI_API_KEY=sk-...,

 DATABASE_URL=postgres://....
 That file sits at the root of your

-project, in plaintext.
+project, in plain text.

 Three things then happen that tutorials don't warn you about:

 git add .at 2 a.m., a misread.gitignore, a forgotten path — the keys are now on GitHub.
-GitHub's secret scanner catches most but not all. - You paste the key somewhere while debugging.
-A Discord channel, a Stack Overflow question, a screenshot in a presentation.
-It takes one slip.
+GitHub's secret scanner catches most, but not all. - You paste the key somewhere while debugging.
+A Discord channel, a Stack Overflow question, a screenshot in a slide deck.
+One slip is all it takes.

 Any one of the three is enough for an attacker to start billing your credit card against your OpenAI account.

 disk in the first place.
-Encrypt the secrets at rest, decrypt them in
+Encrypt the secrets at rest, decrypt

-runtime.
+variables at runtime.
 That's the pattern

-tene implements:
+tene uses:

 # 1. Install once